Tips for Creating an Effective Employee Schedule

 Know Your Staff

 You will also need to know the types of workers you will be hiring for your establishment.
 Typically restaurants attract part time workers more so than any other industry.
 To combat this, you may try to seek out older employees with long term work goals.
-Or you may decide on part time students and seasonal staff where you can expect a higher turnover rate.
-Whichever way you decide to go, there are ample opportunities to get to know your staff, learn their scheduling needs and requirements, and build this information into an effective scheduling system that works for everyone.
+Or you may decide on part time students and seasonal staff where you know you can expect a higher turnover rate.
+Whichever way you decide to go, make sure that you have are ample opportunities to get to know your staff, learn their scheduling needs and requirements, and build this information into an effective scheduling system that works for everyone.

 Over Staffing vs. Under staffing